andrew/ultimate-awesome/README.md

 - [awesome-quads](https://github.com/ozkriff/awesome-quads) - ▦⧉⊞□ A curated list of links to miniquad/macroquad-related code & resources.
 - [awesome-homebridge](https://github.com/sahilchaddha/awesome-homebridge) - Popular list of Homebridge Plugins.
 - [You-Dont-Know-X](https://github.com/ythecombinator/You-Dont-Know-X) - 🙈 curated list of inspiring resources which show you don't know that much about something you thought you knew.
+- [awesome-deepneuroimage](https://github.com/alxndrkalinin/awesome-deepneuroimage) - A curated list of awesome deep learning applications in the field of neurological image analysis.
 - [awesome-age](https://github.com/FiloSottile/awesome-age) - A collection of projects and resources in the age file encryption ecosystem.
+- [awesome-Autopilot-algorithm](https://github.com/Hardy-Uint/awesome-Autopilot-algorithm) - Some algorithm about self-driving car，mainly including perception algorithm，2D/3D object detection，Semantic segmentation and so on.
 - [awesome-bayes](https://github.com/dimenwarper/awesome-bayes) - List of resources for bayesian inference.
 - [awesome-handbooks](https://github.com/hkdobrev/awesome-handbooks) - A curated list of awesome company handbooks.
 - [awesome-flying-fpv](https://github.com/Matthias84/awesome-flying-fpv) - Curated list of free software and hardware to build remote controlled copters and planes.